Searching for

 Download brief as a PDF

-The $20,000 Structural Engineering Fellowship is awarded annually to a graduating student who specializes in structural engineering to conduct independent travel and research that contributes to the SOM Foundation’s current topic and has the potential to influence the practice and teaching of how structures can positively impact our built environment.
+The $20,000 Structural Engineering Fellowship is awarded annually to a student currently enrolled in a master’s or PhD program or in the final year of their bachelor’s program based in the United States who specializes in structural engineering to conduct independent travel and research that contributes to the SOM Foundation’s current topic.
+The Structural Engineering Fellowship was created in 1998 to support research that has the potential to influence the practice and teaching of how structures can positively impact our built environment.

 3. Eligibility

 • Each applicant should briefly describe their interest in the role structural engineering has in our cities.
-Applicants are encouraged to select a group of structures that they believe examine social justice and explain why they have the potential to shape a more equitable and sustainable future.
+The applicant is encouraged to select a group of structures that they believe envision responsible relationships with materiality and explain why they have the potential to shape a more equitable and sustainable future.
 Emphasis should be placed on structures that enhance the quality of life, creatively use materials, include high-performance systems, are environmentally responsible, and carefully integrate with architecture and/or the surrounding landscape.
-In addition to identifying existing structures that contribute to examining social justice, the proposal should include research and concepts for new structural systems inspired by the selected structures.

 • A short abstract (no more than 50 words) should be included before the proposal.